 M6: Reference point between the Media-aware Application and the Media Session Handler for the purpose of configuring the Media Session Handler.

-M7: Reference point between the Media-aware Application and the Media Access Function for the purpose of media access control.
+M7: Reference point between the Media-aware Application and the Media Access Client for the purpose of media access control.

 M8: Reference point between the Media-aware Application and the Media Application Provider.